 The Water Revenue Bonds, Series 2010 were issued in August 2010.
-The \$3,445,000 revenue bonds carry interest ranging from 2.0% to 5.0%.
+The \$3,445,000 revenue bonds carried interest ranging from 2.0% to 5.0%.
 Interest payments are due semi-annually in June and December, with principal payments due annually in June, and matures in June 2040.
 The proceeds of the bond were used to construct a culinary water storage reservoir, a pump station, and other related infrastructure.
+During the year, the City refunded the Series 2010 bonds by issuing Water Revenue Refunding Bonds, Series 2017.
+The proceeds of the Series 2017 bond were deposited into an escrow which shall be used to redeem the Series 2010 bonds on June 1, 2020.